rjseymour66/MySQL/README.md

 # Triggers

 A trigger is a named database object that is executed, or fired, automatically when a particular type of SQL statement is executed.
+Triggers can be used to enforce rules for data consistency that can't be enforced by constraints.

+**AFTER triggers** are used to store information about a statement after it executes.
+For example, an audit table.

+# Backup and restore

+You should regularly back up the database in case the database becomes corrupted.
+A **full backup** includes the structure and content of a database.
+You should perform these according to a regular schedule.
+An **incremental backup** contains only changes that have been made to the structure and content of a database since the last full backup.
+A **point-in-time recovery (PITR)** allows you to restore the data up to any specified point in time.